Background pattern

 Consult your doctor before interrupting treatment with Androcur.

-If you have any other questions about the use of this medication, ask your doctor or pharmacist.
+If you have any other doubts about the use of this medication, ask your doctor or pharmacist.

-4. Possible Adverse Effects
+4. Possible adverse effects

-Like all medicines, this medicine can cause side effects, although not everyone will experience them.
+Like all medications, this medication can cause adverse effects, although not all people experience them.

-If you notice any of the following symptoms, inform your doctorimmediately:
+If you notice any of the following symptoms, inform your doctor immediately:

-Side effects in women:
+Adverse effects in women:

 The most frequently reported adverse reactions in women treated with Androcur are bleeding or spotting, weight gain, and depressive mood.